jeteve/jeteve-omniorb/README.md

 See original software here: https://omniorb.sourceforge.io/

+# Why jeteve_omniorb

+- Packages latest stable OmniOrb
+- Batteries included.
+Get started with OmniORB examples right after installation.
+(See `example/`)
+- Support for legacy glibc 2.17+ because we don't all have new shiny OSes.
+- Support for python from 3.10 to 3.13
+- Latest stable OmniOrb Automatically tested using omniorb's example from https://omniorb.sourceforge.io/omnipy43/omniORBpy/

 ## Batteries included

 We aim at supporting the full Python example from omniorb out of the box: